 What is Off-Balance Sheet Financing?

 Off-balance sheet financing encompasses financing arrangements that do not appear as liabilities or assets on a company’s balance sheet.
-This practice can create challenges in accurately assessing a company’s financial health and obligations.
+Although, this approach can simplify financial reporting, it can create challenges in accurately assessing a company’s financial health and obligations.
 While some companies used off-balance sheet financing to manage their debt coverage ratios or ease their reporting workload, prominent cases of abuse and fraud, such as Enron, prompted regulatory actions to address these concerns.

 ASC 842 and On-Balance Sheet Leases.